gradle/gradle/design-docs/model-reporting.md

 - Must include the relative path, line number and column number to 'applied' scripts. i.e. `apply from: '../../../someScript.gradle'`

 ### Test scenarios
+ - model dsl from the main build script but is named something other than `build.gradle`
  - apply from a script somewhere inside the project's root dir
  - apply from a script via http
- - apply from a script somewhere outside the project's root dir (a subproject with it's project dir outside of base dir)
+ - apply from a script somewhere outside the project's root dir

 # Story: Rule binding failure errors use consistent terminology